-As 4.02 Fiduciary, The Finway group, takes on the same risk responsibility and liabilities as the Plan Sponsor, standing Shoulder-to-Shoulder making sure all the "I's" are dotted and "T's" are crossed to minimize RISK and EXPOSURE!
+As 4.02 Fiduciary, The Finway group, takes on the same responsibility as the Plan Sponsor, standing Shoulder-to-Shoulder making sure all the "I's" are dotted and "T's" are crossed.

 A 4.02 Fiduciary must take into consideration the needs of the client and the added value of services available.
 Utilizing regular benchmarking to compare and analyze comparable platforms every 3-5 years, to establish reasonable and fair pricing.
 As ERISA 3(16) Plan Administrator and 4.02 Fiduciary they ensure that the plan is operated strictly in accordance with the plan document and satisfies all the legal and regulatory rules, issued by the Department of Labor, ERISA, and the IRS.

 There are several things that could lead to potential exposure in any retirement plan.
 Not all, but some of the reasons that a plan could find itself in trouble, are plan participants, Government, Administrative errors, Conflict of Interest with Investments and vendors, and Lack of Investment Diversification.
 You can alleviate problematic areas by outsourcing The Architect 3(16) Solution and 4.02 Fiduciary.